About Theatre Rhinoceros

-Theatre Rhinoceros, the world’s oldest continuously producing professional queer theater, was founded in San Francisco, in August 1977, by the late Allan B. Estes, Jr. Its first play, The West Street Gang by Doric Wilson, was staged in a South of Market leather bar, The Black and Blue.
+Theatre Rhinoceros, the world’s longest-running continuously producing professional queer theater, was founded in San Francisco, in August 1977, by the late Allan B. Estes, Jr. Its first play, The West Street Gang by Doric Wilson, was staged in a South of Market leather bar, The Black and Blue.

 The production was so successful it provided the impetus for a move to The Rhino’s first home in the Goodman Building on Geary Blvd., where The Rhino produced until 1981.
-From 1977 until 1984, Estes and Theatre Rhinoceros produced works by New York writers that included Doric Wilson, Robert Patrick, Lanford Wilson, Terrence McNally, and Harvey Fierstein (including the pre-Broadway one-acts—The International Stud and Fugue in a Nursery— that become part of his 1983 Tony Award-winning play, A Torch Song Trilogy), as well as several San Francisco playwrights including C.D.
+From 1977 until 1984, Estes and Theatre Rhinoceros produced works by New York writers that included Doric Wilson, Robert Patrick, Lanford Wilson, Terrence McNally, and Harvey Fierstein (including the one-acts—“The International Stud” and “Fugue in a Nursery”— that become part of his 1983 Tony Award-winning play A Torch Song Trilogy), as well as several San Francisco playwrights including C.D.
 Arnold, Robert Chesley, Cal Youmans, Philip Real, and Dan Curzon.
-Audiences also experienced the staged work of several lesbian writers, among them Pat Bond, Jane Chambers, and Adele Prandini.
-This period of growth led to a move in 1981 to The Rhino’s present location in the Mission District’s historic Redstone Building.
+Audiences also experienced the works of several lesbian writers, among them Pat Bond, Jane Chambers, and Adele Prandini.
+This period of growth led to a move in 1981 to the Mission District’s historic Redstone Building.

-In 1984 Theatre Rhinoceros was catalyzed by two significant events: Estes’ death from AIDS and the premiere of The AIDS Show: Artists Involved with Death and Survival, a ground-breaking work co-authored by twenty San Francisco Bay Area artists.
+In 1984, Theatre Rhinoceros was catalyzed by two significant events: Estes’ death from AIDS and the premiere of The AIDS Show: Artists Involved with Death and Survival, a ground-breaking work co-authored by twenty San Francisco Bay Area artists.
 This play was the first work by any theater company in the nation to deal with the AIDS epidemic, and brought The Rhino national attention.
 Directed by Leland Moss and Doug Holsclaw, the show ran for two years, toured the United Sates, and was the subject of a 1987 PBS documentary, directed by Academy Award-winners Rob Epstein and Peter Adair, and garnered a 1987 Media Award from the Alliance of Gay and Lesbian Artists.

 Artistic Director Adele Prandini (1990-1999) solidified the Rhino’s reputation for diversity and artistic quality with works by Chay Yew, Guillermo Reyes, Wayne Corbitt, Sara Felder, The Five Lesbian Brothers, Split Britches and Bloolips.
 The company forged partnerships with many groups, including Luna Sea, Teatro de la Esperanza, Black Artists Contemporary Cultural Experience, The Asian AIDS Project and the Latino/a AIDS Festival.
 It received commendations from the City of Berkeley, the City and County of San Francisco, and the State of California on its fifteenth and twentieth anniversaries.

 Doug Holsclaw (1999-2002) presided over the premiere of new works by Marga Gomez, Latin Hustle, John Fisher, F. Allen Sawyer, Marvin White, and Guillermo Reyes.
 The entire twenty-fifth anniversary season was celebrated with world premiere works by Johari Jabir, Sara Moore, John Fisher, Kate Bornstein and Ronnie Larsen as well as special performances by Kate Clinton and Marga Gomez.
 Holsclaw negotiated a contract with Actor’s Equity Association making Theatre Rhinoceros the first gay theater company to employ actors under a professional seasonal agreement.
 The company was recognized by the California State Assembly on its twenty-fifth anniversary and again as a pioneering organization at the twenty-fifth anniversary remembrance of slain San Francisco Supervisor Harvey Milk.

 The 2005-2006 season included the world premiere of Fisher’s play Schoenberg, Garret Jon Groenveld’s Missives, and Karole Langlois’ The Amazing Conclusion of Take Me for a Ride…Cute Girl, as well as an extended run of Veronica Klaus and Jeffrey Hartgraves’ Family Jewels: The Making of Veronica Klaus.
-The 2006-2007 season included the world premiere of Nicky Silver’s Past Perfect, John Fisher’s Special Forces, and Giles Havergal’s adaptation of Thomas Mann’s Death In Venice (co-produced with the American Conservatory Theatre); revivals of Joe Orton’s What the Butler Saw, Marga Gomez’s The Twelve Days of Cochina; and a very special visit by Lesbian headliner Suzanne Westenhoefer.
+The 2006-2007 season included the world premiere of Nicky Silver’s Past Perfect, John Fisher’s Special Forces, and Giles Havergal’s adaptation of Thomas Mann’s Death In Venice (co-produced with the American Conservatory Theatre); revivals of Joe Orton’s What the Butler Saw, Marga Gomez’s The Twelve Days of Cochina; and a very special visit by lesbian headliner Suzanne Westenhoefer.